-Although, the coronavirus equally infects every community, it exacerbates the already existing inequalities in the extension of the much-needed health services, particularly for the poor, mentally ill, and underprivileged, particularly the vulnerable individuals and communities.
+Although, the corona virus equally infects every community, it exacerbates the already existing inequalities in extension of the muchneeded health services, particularly for the poor, mentally ill, and underprivileged, particularly the vulnerable individuals and communities.
 The death tolls for instance are much higher among the marginalized groups such as the homeless, the people with disabilities and so on.
 Similar is the case of mental health problems.
-People from low-income group suffer from more mental health problems than those from the higher socioeconomic status.
+People from lowincome group suffer from more mental health problems than those from higher socioeconomic status.
 According to an estimate almost 1.6 billion students were out of school and tens of millions of people are pushed to the brink of poverty and loss of jobs and that socioeconomic crisis is linked with mental health problems.
-Poverty is estimated to have doubled and considered as 'mother' of disorders, biological, psychological, social, and spiritual.
+Poverty is estimated to have doubled and considered as many mother' of disorders, biological, psychological, social and spiritual.

-As Antonio Guterres, the Secretary-General, UN pointed out "Everything that we do during and after the crisis must be with strong focus on building more equal, inclusive, and sustainable economies and society that are more resilient in pandemic....". face of the the undoubtedly, resilience building is one of the most important objectives in the post-COVID era.
+As Antonio Guterres, the Secretary General, UN pointed out "Everything that we do during and after the crisis must be with strong focus on building more equal, inclusive and sustainable economies and society that are more resilient in the face of the pandemic...".
+Thus, undoubtedly, resilience building is one of the most important objectives in the post-COVID era.
 WHO also reports that this situation may continue longer than what we expected, at least for another year.
 Children and youth who will return to their schools and colleges, employees who are rejoining their workplaces would require informal resilient-building training in order to come out of pandemic fatigue and speed up their activities.
 This has implications for enhancing human productivity.
-One faces immense challenges while looking into the community and organizational side of mental health, apart from the 'individual' wellbeing of the client, as it needs skills of a different kind, generally not taught in the clinical settings.
-However, resilience development in communities, school, and human organizations will be the most prominent need in the post-pandemic era.
-This is a new task ahead for the psychological community and we have miles to go in making it happen.
-But the sky is the limit for liberating the human potential for a better world of tomorrow!
+One faces immense challenges looking into the community while organizational side of mental health, apart from looking into the individual' wellbeing of the client, as it needs skills of different kind, generally not taught in the clinical settings.
+However, resilience development communities, school and human organizations will be most prominent need in the post-pandemic era.
+This is a new task ahead for psychological community and we have miles to go in making it happen.
+But sky is the limit for liberating the human potentials for a better world of tomorrow!